foundance/foundance-docs/docs/tutorial-basics/your-profile.md

 ---
-sidebar_position: 2.4
+sidebar_position: 1
 ---

-# Define salaries / vested shares
+# Your Profile

 How much equity do you want to hand out to other co-founders and contributors?
 A basic understanding of market salaries of participants might help to evaluate the token share.